End of an Era

 No association arose before 1945, the first of the transitional years ushering in the period of the feet, yet all (except the Commonwealth) arose before the end of the same period.
 It is now evident why Scripture associates the first stage in the history of the fifth kingdom with both the feet and toes, for during this stage, many of the toes existed in nascent form.

 To assume that the nine associations listed above have taken final shape would be a mistake.
-Before the ten toes become well defined, there will likely be unpredictable splinterings, mergers, and realignments.
-The principal nations excluded from the regional associations we have listed are Iran, Afghanistan, South Korea, Taiwan, and Japan.
-The first two are missing because their subjection to regional authority lies in the future.
-The next two are missing because they are essentially satellites of the United States.
-Except for security agreements with the United States, they could not preserve their independence.
+Before the ten toes become well defined, there may be splinterings, mergers, and realignments.
+The principal nations excluded from the regional associations we have listed are Iran, South Korea, Taiwan, and Japan.
+The first is presently an observer of SAARC.
+The next two are not actually missing from the ten toes if prophecy sees them as essentially satellites of the United States.
+Except for security agreements with this superpower, they could not preserve their independence.
 In recognition that when the fifth kingdom emerged, the United States would occupy Japan as a conquered nation, prophecy may view Japan as an American satellite also.

 We have so far named nine toes.
 What will the tenth be?
 We need not resort to guessing in order to name it.
-As we could show if space allowed, Daniel 8 treats Israel as one of the ten kingdoms.
+In an extended treatment of Daniel 8, we could show that prophecy views Israel as one of the ten kingdoms.
 It will remain aloof from regional organizations and retain her independence, thus becoming one of the ten.

 A Perfect Fit

 The regional associations now on the world scene closely match the ten toes of prophecy.